ArduPilot/ardupilot_wiki/common/source/docs/common-camera-shutter-with-servo.rst

 Enhanced camera trigger logging
 ===============================

 ArduPilot logs TRIG messages when it *triggers* the camera.
-You can additionally set up ArduPilot to log CAM messages when the camera has actually fired, by connecting a :ref:`digital input pin <common-pixhawk-overview_pixhawk_digital_outputs_and_inputs_virtual_pins_50-55>` on the flight controller to the camera's hot shoe (consider using `Seagulls SYNC2 Shoe Horn Adapter <https://www.seagulluav.com/product/seagull-sync2/>`__).
+You can additionally set up ArduPilot to log CAM messages when the camera has actually fired, by connecting a :ref:`digital input pin <common-pixhawk-overview_pixhawk_digital_outputs_and_inputs_virtual_pins_50-55>` on the autopilot to the camera's hot shoe (consider using `Seagulls SYNC2 Shoe Horn Adapter <https://www.seagulluav.com/product/seagull-sync2/>`__).
 This more accurately logs the exact time that pictures are recorded.

 You will need to configure one of the AUX pins as a digital output/input, and connect it to the camera flash hotshoe (a universal